srimanh/Ecommerce-Follow-Along/README.md

 ## 🌟 Milestone 18:
 In this milestone, we implemented the backend functionality to add products to the user's cart and store them in the database.

+## 🌟 Milestone 19:
+In this milestone, we create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart

+## 🌟 Milestone 20:
+In this milestone , we will profile page frontend and write an endpoint to receive user data and display.